Andrew-Colman/sync-fork/README.md

 **master** / **main** <- the name of default branch

-> ( github recently adopeted "main" for new created repositories )
+> ( github recently adopted "main" for new created repositories )

 > some projects use a custom name like: **v2** / **canary** / **berry** / ...